 Lastly, we need to strengthen our networks.
 Many black people in the U.S. are isolated.
 And successful black people are far and few in between.

 Now, more than ever, is the time for us to support each other.
 In doing so, we fight systemic racism and oppression and keep our money in our communities.
-If we don’t invest in ourselves first, or push our members of our own communities ahead, no one else will.
+If we don’t invest in ourselves first, or push the members of our own communities ahead, no one else will.
 For us, by us: buy black-owned, and buy Nigerian-made.

 Nile is a one-stop digital platform that connects consumers with black-owned brands online.